fuglaro/filet-wm/README.md

 * Pin launcher window location to launcher button.
 * Better tile layout that also works for portrait mode.
 * Further code simplification and feature trimming.
-* Non invasive, cleaner topbar:
+* Non invasive, cleaner bar:
-    * Lift topbar trigger that doesn't activate in games.
+    * Lift bar trigger that doesn't activate in games.
-    * Lift topbar trigger that still works when not at screen edge.
+    * Lift bar trigger that still works when not at screen edge.
-    * Lift topbar when Win key held down (also inspected when mouse moves for captured input scenarios).
+    * Lift bar when Win key held down (also inspected when mouse moves for captured input scenarios).
-    * Windows never avoid drawing over topbar.
+    * Windows never avoid drawing over bar.
     * Don't show window name.
 Nobody cares.
 No need for zenmode then.
-    * Remove all mouse options on topbar except help launching.
+    * Remove all mouse options on bar except help launching.
     * Position is locked to bottom center of first monitor (now only bottom bar).
     * Width is the minimal size but auto expanding.